Focus and Goals

 If you doubt yourself you will unconsciously create lots of events that confirm exactly why you should doubt yourself.
 If you believe in yourself you will create multiple occasions and events that confirm exactly why this is the perfect approach for you.

-A brain injury doesn’t take away opportunity – it provides different opportunities to the ones we were used to before.
+A brain injury doesn’t take away opportunity for personal growth – it provides different opportunities to the ones we were used to before.
 Be open to learning lots of different and perhaps more profound things about yourself.

 If you are struggling with fear, anxiety or depression, make addressing these things the first part of your goal.
 Build yourself up first and then tackle everything else.
 Don’t worry about what you think you can’t do – focus on the things that you can do and are doing well.
 Everything will take care of itself as you move through the rewiring and recovery process.
 Stay open to the certainty that you will find out all kinds of great things about yourself.

 When we overcome barriers and challenges, we begin to feel great inside – be unstoppable!